lewagon/dotfiles/01-Ruby/README.md

 - `01-Programming-basics`: play with IRB, launch a ruby script from the terminal.
 Learn about variables, methods and built-in objects.
 - `02-Flow-Array`: Learn about conditional statements and loops, coding structures that modify the flow of your programs.
 Define and play with arrays.
 - `03-Iterators-Blocks`: Embrace all the cool ruby iterators (`each`, `select`, `map` and more-.
 Understand what's a ruby block and how a method can call a block with `yield`.
-- `04-Hash-Symbols`: Finally let's introduce hash, a data stucture that works as a dictionary and enables to store key-value pairs.
-Define and manipulate hashes and iterate on them.
-Understand symbols, objects a bit similar to strings but more adpated for "keywords" in your code.
-You'll often see symbols as hash keys, get used to it!
+- `04-Hash-Symbols`: Finally let's introduce hashes, data stuctures designed to store key-value pairs like dictionaries.
+Define and manipulate your own hashes.
+Understand symbols, objects a bit similar to strings but more adpated for storing "keywords" of your code.
+You'll often see symbols as hash keys, so get used to it!

 The two last days of the Ruby module deal with more advanced stuff.